bitgato/bencode/README.md

 Also note that all string related data is read/returned as `unsigned char*` and not as `char*`.

+**NOTE: You need the openssl library installed so that info_hash can be calculated**

 ### decoding a bencoded torrent file
 ```C
 be_dict *dict = decode_file(const char *file);